 As we mentioned before, Wildcards primarily come from booster packs.
 Any card slot in a booster pack has a chance of automatically upgrading to a Wildcard instead.
 These are the Wildcard odds:

 - Mythic – 1:24

-You’ll acquire a common wildcard exactly one time for every three common cards that appear in a given pack.
-That means you’re always very likely to see a common wildcard in every pack you open.
+You’ll acquire a common Wildcard exactly once for every three common cards that appear in a given pack.
+That means you’re very likely to see a common Wildcard in every pack you open.
 However, the problem is most top-tier decks require a lot of rare or mythic cards, meaning you will need to open a lot of packs to earn these Wildcards.

 Tracking Wildcard Progress – MTG Arena

-Fill the bars up and they start anew!
+Fill the bars up and they will start anew!